MiddletonCommunityVoice/services-list/content/cafes/compleat-caf.md

 - Rochdale
 contact:
   addresses:
-  - Unit 5-9 Midway House, Long Street, Middleton
+  - 14a to 16 Wood Street, Middleton
   - Nye Bevan House, Maclure Rd.
 Rochdale opposite Rochdale Train Station and also the tram stop
   phone:
   - 0161 653 5278